smplrspace/docs/docs/api-reference/space/space.md

 - `onModeChange` - _optional_ - is called whenever the user changes the mode.
 Requires allowModeChange to be set to true.
 - `onReady` - _optional_ - is called once the viewer's initial render is done.
 - `onError` - _optional_ - is called if an error occur while starting the viewer.
+- `onResize` - _optional_ - is called whenever the viewer is resized, including after the initial render, when the window is resized, or on mobile when the device is rotated between vertical to horizontal positions.
+This can be used to reposition custom tooltips (e.g.).
 - `...customUX` represents additional options that let you customise the user experience as documented in the [custom UX](./custom-ux#viewer-options) page.

 Although not a rule not to break, we generally _recommend_ to use `preview: true` as this avoids loading the space if the user do not intend to interact with it.
 It also helps with reducing the number of views counted on your spaces.